-On March 12, 2012, Madeleine Parent, the founder of the Confederation of Canadian Unions (CCU), of which the Pulp, Paper and Woodworkers of Canada is affiliated, passed away at the […]
+On March 12, 2012, Madeleine Parent, the founder of the Confederation of Canadian Unions (CCU), of which the Public and Private Workers of Canada is affiliated, passed away at the […]

 Well, a heck of a lot, actually.
 Let’s run down a short list: Go to PPWC YouTube Channel

 The PPWC organized another protest recently, calling on the provincial government of British Columbia to ban the export of raw logs.
 Keeping raw logs in Canada would create and protect […]

 At the National Executive Board meeting in December, 1999, a motion was passed to sponsor a child through World Vision.
 Our sponsored child, Daniel Lapikaana, was from the Alor area […]

 Download Report – Battling the Beetle: Taking Action to Restore British Columbia’s Interior Forests: Summary

 Joining a labour union is one of the best and influential decisions a worker can make in his or her life.
 Unions like the PPWC have a long history of protecting the rights of workers, fighting for social justice and equality, and bettering the working lives of millions of Canadians.